LyalinDotCom/Flash/README.md

 # Flash ⚡

+> ⚠️ **IMPORTANT DISCLAIMER**: Flash can execute terminal commands on your behalf, including potentially destructive operations.
+This tool is experimental and not fully tested.
+Commands may modify or delete files, alter system settings, or perform other irreversible actions.
+Always review commands before allowing execution. **USE AT YOUR OWN RISK.**

 A smart multi-agent AI assistant for your terminal that works both online and offline.
 Flash helps with quick commands, code snippets, file operations, and everyday developer tasks - no complex setup required.

 ## Features